Don’t want to pay for the cost of a car rental on your next family vacation? Neither do we.

 Recommended Hotel: Doubletree by Hilton Philadelphia Center City

 Whether visiting St. John for the day or staying on the island for a week, families can and should avoid the extra expense of a rental car here.
-It’s actually easier to find a taxi or hop on an open-air shuttle tour of Virgin Islands National Park than it is to rent a car of your own.
+It’s actually easier to find a taxi or hop on an open-air shuttle tour of Virgin Islands National Park than it is to rent a vehicle of your own.
 St. John’s two major resorts and some of its smaller hotels also offer shuttle or car service from the ferry dock.
-To get to St. John, simply take the ferry from St. Thomas.
+To get to St. John, simply take a short ferry ride from St. Thomas.

 Recommended Hotel: Sea Shore Allure

 If you choose a Disney hotel that features airport transportation via Disney’s Magical Express, there’s really no reason to pile on the extra expense of a car rental.
 Let Mickey Mouse take care of the logistics!
 Select Disney World Resort hotels (and other Orlando hotels) feature complimentary transportation to all the Disney parks and water parks.
 The pick-up locations are always well marked at the hotels and easily transport families by monorail, shuttle bus or boat.
 Guests who aren’t staying at a Disney Resort hotel are also welcome to use the Disney public transportation in order to connect to the various parks.